OpenJML/openjml.github.io/tutorial/Recursion.md

 has a precondition stating that the `pop` operation is only permitted on non-empty `List`s.

 * **remove**.
 Removes the nth item from the list.
-This method is declared in `Link` rather than in `List` because it is a recursive method and must be declared for `Value` as well as `List`.
+This method is declared in `Link` rather than in `List` because it is a recursive method and must be declared for `Node` as well as `List`.
 Rather than repeating an identical implementation and specification, the declaration was placed in the parent class.
 The implementation simply recurses through the list, counting down until it reaches the node before the node it is supposed to remove.
 It then removes that node and does not propagate further into the list.
 Thus each recursive call has the effect of reducing the length of the list after the current node by 1, which is what the specification states.
 The effect of the method on `values` and `links` is more complicated to express (and to prove) and is not included here.

-* **Value.Value**: This constructor is also straightforward, except for its precondition.
-The precondition ...
-(REVIEW THIS)
+* **Node.Node**: This constructor is straightforward.
+It just sets the field values and specifies that it does so.

 * **Link.Link**: This constructor is also straightforward.
 As it is intended only to be used by its child classes (and not by clients), it is declared
 `protected` (though an inheritable version of `private` would be better).
 There are two important aspects of its specification.
 First, the specification says